sonalita/ps-k8s/README.md

 If all is well, you will see green "pong" messages from each of the nodes and you can continue with the playbooks.

 ### variables you might want to change
- - in group_vars/all.yaml - Update the ansible_user if you are not using psight.
-Also check the kubernetes major and minor versions.
+ - in group_vars/all.yaml - Update the ansible_user if you are not using the psight user.
+Also check the Kubernetes major and minor versions.
- - if you chose too use different hostnames, update the `inventory` file
+ - if you chose to use different hostnames, update the `inventory` file

  ### Provisioning